Tax residents of Slovakia pay tax on their worldwide income, non-residents – on income from sources in Slovakia.

 The rates are set by local authorities and vary greatly depending on the location and type of the property.

-73 DTTs: Albania, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, China, China (Republic of (Taiwan)), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Ethiopia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Korea (Republic of), Kuwait, Latvia, Libya, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Moldova, Montenegro, Netherlands, Nigeria, North Macedonia, Norway, Oman, Poland, Portugal, Romania, Russia, Saudi Arabia, Serbia, Singapore, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Syria, Tunisia, Turkey, Turkmenistan, Ukraine, United Arab Emirates, United Kingdom, United States, Uzbekistan, Vietnam.
+75 DTTs: Albania, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, China (People's Republic of), China (Republic of (Taiwan)), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Ethiopia, Finland, France, Georgia (Eurasia), Germany, Greece,, Japan, Kazakhstan, Korea (Republic of), Kuwait, Kyrgyzstan, Latvia, Libya, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Moldova, Montenegro, Netherlands, New Zealand, Nigeria, North Macedonia, Norway, Oman, Poland, Portugal, Romania, Russia, Saudi Arabia, Serbia, Singapore, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Syria, Tunisia, Turkey, Turkmenistan, Ukraine, United Arab Emirates, United Kingdom, United States, Uzbekistan, Vietnam.

-Slovakia has signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
-The Multilateral Convention entered into force for Slovakia on January 1, 2019.
+BEPS MLI: On June 7, 2017, Slovakia signed the Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+The MLI entered into force for Slovakia on January 1, 2019.

-On November 29, 2014, Slovakia signed the Multilateral Competent Authorities Agreement on Automatic Exchange of Financial Account Information under the Common Reporting Standard (CRS MCAA), under which Slovakia receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
+CRS MCAA: On October 29, 2014, Slovakia signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (CRS MCAA), under which Slovakia receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
 The automatic exchange began in September 2017.

-In addition, on November 13, 2024, Slovakia signed the Multilateral Agreement of Competent Authorities for the Automatic Exchange of Information under the Cryptoasset Reporting Framework (CARF-MCAA), which provides for the reporting of tax information on cryptoasset transactions on a standardized basis for the automatic exchange of such information.
+CARF-MCAA: On November 13, 2024, Slovakia signed the Multilateral Competent Authority Agreement on Automatic Exchange of Information pursuant to the Crypto-Asset Reporting Framework (CARF-MCAA), which provides for the submission of tax information on crypto-asset transactions on a standardized basis for the purpose of automatically exchanging such information.

 Foreign exchange transactions can generally be made without restrictions.